Asian Markets Mostly But Trade Concerns Cast Shadow - UrduPoint

 Still, after an early sell-off, Asian traders took the developments in their stride and the mood picked up through the day to give the region's equity markets a healthy end to the week.

-Hong Kong rose 0.7 percent to its highest close since mid-September as dealers brushed off a much-sharper-than-expected dive in third-quarter economic growth caused by the trade war and months of sometimes-violent protests that have hammered its tourism and retail sectors.
+Hong Kong rose 0.6 percent as dealers brushed off a much-sharper-than-expected dive in third quarter economic growth as the city is battered by the trade war and months of sometimes violent protests that have hammered its tourism and retail sectors.

-Shanghai jumped one percent after a private gauge of Chinese manufacturing activity showed an improvement, soothing worries about Thursday's official reading that pointed to further contraction in the sector.

 However, Tokyo retreated 0.3 percent, while Wellington and Jakarta were also lower.

-Oil prices were flat having tumbled more than one percent Thursday on the trade talks fears as well as another jump in US stockpiles.
+Oil prices edged up slightly, having tumbled more than one percent Thursday on the trade talks fears as well as another jump in US stockpiles.

-In early trade London rose 0.3 percent, while Paris and Frankfurt put on 0.4 percent.